Cabinet reshuffle: Chan Chun Sing to be sole MTI Minister; will gain economic experience

 Mr Chan said: "His years of leadership experience in trade negotiations and industrial development are invaluable and I am glad that MTI and I will continue to benefit from his counsel."

-Mr Iswaran has been made Minister of Communications and Information, but will also stay on at MTI to guide Mr Chan, in the newly-created role of Minister-in-charge of Trade Relations.
+Mr Iswaran will be Minister for Communications and Information, but will also stay on at MTI to guide Mr Chan, in the newly created role of Minister-in-charge of Trade Relations.

 Mr Chan said: "I am also happy that Minister Iswaran will help to oversee various trade negotiations at MTI, given his familiarity with the stakeholders and issues involved."

-Mr Chan, who entered politics in 2011 as MP for Tanjong Pagar GRC, was previously Acting Minister for Community Development, Youth and Sports, and Minister for Social and Family Development.
+Mr Chan, who entered politics in 2011 as an MP for Tanjong Pagar GRC, was previously Acting Minister for Community Development, Youth and Sports, and Minister for Social and Family Development.

 He was also Minister of State for Information, Communication and the Arts and Second Minister for Defence.

-The secretary-general of NTUC is expected to relinquish his labour movement position to focus on his new portfolio at MTI.
+The secretary-general of the National Trades Union Congress (NTUC) is expected to relinquish his labour movement position to focus on his new portfolio at MTI.

 Mr Chan has built up a reputation as a strong advocate for blue and white-collar workers in his three years at the helm of the labour movement.